Finding a Therapist

 How to Find a Good Therapist

-Here are suggestions from the Academic Council of Southwestern College on how to find a good therapist:
+Here are suggestions from the Academic Council of Southwestern College on how to find a good therapist for those who are in the Counseling and Art Therapy programs:

 - Seek referrals from people you trust – ask your friends, social network, fellow students and colleagues who they have found to be helpful.